Winter Safety Measures for Health Care Providers

-No furnishings, decorations or other objects shall be placed so as to obstruct exits, corridors or exit signs (LSC Chapter 220.127.116.11).
+- No furnishings, decorations or other objects shall be placed so as to obstruct exits, corridors or exit signs (LSC Section 18.104.22.168).

-No open flame devices, such as candles or kerosene heaters, shall be used (LSC Chapter 18.7.8).
+- No open flame devices, such as kerosene heaters, shall be used (LSC Section 18.7.8).

-Christmas trees shall not be used unless flame-retardant (LSC Chapter 18.104.22.168).
+- Christmas trees shall not be used unless flame-retardant (LSC Section 22.214.171.124).
 Retain manufacture labeling or certification of flame retardancy.

-Questions about the information in this document may be directed to the following contact persons:
+Questions about this information may be directed to the following: